Mihály Károlyi: Later life

-On 10 April 1919, "Romanian troops began to invade Hungary to forestall reconquest of Transylvania.
-A provisional government was set up by Count Julius Karolyi (brother of Michael), Count István Bethlen, Admiral Horthy, and Archduke Joseph at Szeged (under French occupation)."
+On 10 April 1919, Romanian troops began to invade Hungary to forestall reconquest of Transylvania.
+A provisional government was set up by Count Julius Karolyi (brother of Michael), Count István Bethlen, Admiral Horthy, and Archduke Joseph at Szeged (under French occupation).
+On 4 July 1919 Károlyi fled to Austria, later he moved to Czechoslovakia and Yugoslavia.
+In late 1919, he went into exile in France and during World War II, to Britain.